Cliff Lumsdon

-He coached his daughter, Kim Lumsdon, who was also a top marathon swimmer, and accompanied her during her swim across Lake Ontario in 1976.
+He coached his daughter, Kim Lumsdon—also a leading marathon swimmer—and accompanied her on her 1976 swim across Lake Ontario.
 He was inducted into Canada's Sports Hall of Fame in 1976, Etobicoke Hall of Fame in 1986, and made a Member of the Order of Canada in 1982.
 In March 1988, a park in Toronto was named Cliff Lumsdon Park in his honour.
 Lumsdon died in 1991 at age 60.

 Cliff Lumsdon was inducted into the Ontario Sports Hall of Fame in 2009.

-Throughout his career, Lumsdon's name was frequently misspelled as Lumsden.
+Throughout his career, Lumsdon's name was frequently misspelt as Lumsden.